pattern-replace

 The pattern-replace operation allows searching for a pattern within text and replacing the part of text matching the pattern with another value.

-The with argument is mandatory.
+The with argument is mandatory and can be a string expression.
 This is the replacement for each instance of a pattern match.
-The entire matching value can itself be used as part of the replacement by using the symbol $0.
+The entire matching value can itself be used as part of the replacement by using the symbol $&.
 If parentheses were used in the pattern (representing parts of the pattern), those matching parts can be used in the replacement by using symbols $1, $2, $3, etc. Numbers are assigned in the order that the parentheses groups appear from left to right.

-The else argument is optional.
+The else argument is optional and can be a string expression.
 If a match can’t be found in the input string, the result of the operation will be the value specified in else instead.
 If no else value is specified, then the result is the original unmodified string.

 Pattern matching is an advanced technical topic.
 You should have familiarity with common regular expression syntax and rules if you plan to replace patterns more complex than an exact string match.